mikevdberge/sncicd-tests-run/README.md

 - nowUsername - Username for ServiceNow Basic Authentication
 - nowPassword - Password for ServiceNow Basic Authentication
 - nowApikey - API Key for ServiceNow Authentication
-- nowInstallInstance - ServiceNow instance on which the tests are run
+- nowInstallInstance - ServiceNow instance on which the tests are run.
+Expects only the instance name and not the full FQDN
+- nowFullInstance - ServiceNow instance on which the tests are run.
+Expects the full FQDN

 # Contributing